satellite-image-deep-learning/techniques/README.md

 * [Oil tank instance segmentation with Mask R-CNN](https://github.com/georgiosouzounis/instance-segmentation-mask-rcnn) with [accompanying article](https://medium.com/@georgios.ouzounis/oil-storage-tank-instance-segmentation-with-mask-r-cnn-77c94433045f) using Keras & Airbus Oil Storage Detection Dataset on Kaggle

 ## Object detection
 Put a box around individual objects in an image.
 A good introduction to the challenge of performing object detection on aerial imagery is given in [this paper](https://arxiv.org/abs/1902.06042v2).
 In summary, images are large and objects may comprise only a few pixels, easily confused with random features in background.
-An example task is detecting boats on the ocean, which should be simpler than land based detection owing to the relatively blank background in images, but is still challenging.
+In general object detecion performs well on large objects, and gets increasingly difficult as the objects get smaller & more densely packed.
 * [Super-Resolution and Object Detection](https://medium.com/the-downlinq/super-resolution-and-object-detection-a-love-story-part-4-8ad971eef81e) -> Super-resolution is a relatively inexpensive enhancement that can improve object detection performance
 * [Tackling the Small Object Problem in Object Detection](https://blog.roboflow.com/tackling-the-small-object-problem-in-object-detection)
 * [Satellite Imagery Multiscale Rapid Detection with Windowed Networks (SIMRDWN)](https://github.com/avanetten/simrdwn) -> combines some of the leading object detection algorithms into a unified framework designed to detect objects both large and small in overhead imagery.
 Train models and test on arbitrary image sizes with YOLO (versions 2 and 3), Faster R-CNN, SSD, or R-FCN.